preetpatel/MSAScribrAPI/Part5-Patching/README.md

 `JSONPatch` is a method to update documents partially on an API, in which the value to be changed is described exactly how we want to modify a document, i.e. we can change a value/ a field of the document without having to send along the rest of the unchanged values.

-First of all, we are going to install the following **NuGet** packages:

-* Microsoft.AspNetCore.JsonPatch (2.2.0)
-* AutoMapper.Extensions.Microsoft.DependencyInjection (6.1.1)

-Other than the above NuGet packages, you should have a look back to check if the following NuGet packages are already installed in your project.

-* Microsoft.AspNet.WebApi.Core
-* Microsoft.AspNetCore.App
-* Microsoft.AspNetCore.Razor.Design
-* Microsoft.EntityFrameworkCore.Design
-* Microsoft.EntityFrameworkCore.SqlServer
-* Microsoft.NETCore.App
-* Swashbuckle.AspNetCore

 ## 1.Data Access Layer (DAL)

 ***The Repository***